felipedmsantos95/proffy/readme_en.md

 ### Running App Mobile

 1. Install the [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en) application on your smartphone and connect it on the same network as the back-end server.
+PS: the URL of the backend server can be changed in the baseURL variable in `./mobile/src/services/api.ts`.

 2. Access the `./mobile/` directory and execute the command below to install the dependencies: